-An example of the last category is a motor vehicle importer which also operates a finance company to allow their customers to lease their vehicles.
-This will essentially require the group to be split into two for the purpose of applying the rules with the finance company subsidiary having a credit rating under section GC 17 and the remainder of the group applying section GC 16.
-If importing motor vehicles and operating a finance company was undertaken in a single company, the company would need to determine its main business activity so that it is either an insuring or lending person or not an insuring or lending person.
+An example of the last category is where a motor vehicle importer is a member of a group which also has a finance company to assist its customers to lease their vehicles.
+This will essentially require the group to be split into two for the purpose of applying the rules with the finance company subsidiary having a credit rating under section GC 17 and the motor vehicle importer applying section GC 16.
+If importing motor vehicles and operating a finance company was undertaken in a single company, the company would need to determine its main business activity so that it is treated for purposes of transfer pricing its debt as either an insuring or lending person or not.